FreeDSx/LDAP/docs/Server/Access-Control.md

 - Administrators are locked out too until granted.
 Only the break-glass manager bypasses this.
 - Writes are unaffected, which is what keeps `userPassword` settable by its owner while unreadable.
 - A custom schema must carry the extension.
-Supplying your own `userPassword` definition through `ServerOptions::setSchema()` without it silently drops the protection.
+Supplying your own `userPassword` definition through a schema source without it silently drops the protection.

 A replica needs to read confidential attributes in order to replicate them, so `AclRules::withReplicaGrants()` includes that grant along with the sync control.